 Generally, we cover drugs filled at an out-of-network pharmacy only when you are not able to use a network pharmacy.
-To help you, we have network pharmacies outside of our service area where you can get your prescriptions filled as a member of our plan.
 Please check first with Member Services to see if there is a network pharmacy nearby.
-You will most likely be required to pay the difference between what you pay for the drug at the out-of-network pharmacy and the cost that we would cover at an in-network pharmacy.
+You may be required to pay the difference between what you pay for the drug at the out-of-network pharmacy and the cost that we would cover at an in-network pharmacy.